JeffBriCR/flowdapp/README.md

 ## EOS Kanban Features

-EOS Kanban bakes payments and rewards into you agile kanban board.
-Allowing to manage product, development and costs all in the same place thought the use of Agile Kanban methology.
+EOS Kanban bakes payments and rewards into your agile kanban boards.
+Allowing you to manage product, development and costs all in the same place through the use of Agile Kanban methology.

-Getting reward per goal or task as thing done incentivizes even more the project collaborators.
+Getting rewarded per goal or task as things done incentivizes even more the project collaborators.

 - Real time payments as things get done.
 - Multiple roles and permissions.